cloudmine/CloudMine-CloudClicker-Android/README.md

 Cloudminer-Learning-Trail
 =========================

-Tutorial app that implements a large amount of the api. (change this later)
+Example app that implements a large amount of the api.